| PURSE

 Germ

-colonies lurk anywhere and everywhere they can make a home, from
+colonies lurk anywhere and everywhere they can make

-keyboards to door knobs, phone receivers to laundry hampers.
-One
+a home, from keyboards to door knobs, phone receivers

-place women may not think to find germs, though, is their purse
+to laundry hampers.
+One place women may not think to

-or handbag.
-All the more surprising, then, are the findings of
+more surprising, then, are the findings of a recent

-a recent study of germ counts on the surface of the average woman's
+study of germ counts on the surface of the average woman's

 purse.
-According to researchers at Nelson Laboratories in Salt
+According to researchers at Nelson Laboratories

-germ counts, but especially prone to carrying some of the most
+high in overall germ counts, but especially prone to

-harmful varieties of bugs.
-Among the nasty bacteria found on purses
+Among the nasty bacteria found on purses were salmonella

-gastrointestinal problems, and pseudomonas, which causes eye infections.
+problems, and pseudomonas, which causes eye infections.

-Perhaps even more cringe-worthy: researchers found evidence of
+Perhaps even more cringe-worthy: researchers found evidence

-Results of the study were reported in a recent piece by the local
+purses tested.
+Results of the study were reported in

-news affiliate KUTV.
+a recent piece by the local news affiliate KUTV.

 What